-

 .
 If your requirement is to export HDX insights, you can look at the HDX insights category in JSON_fields.txt

-file and add the required fields in the the my_elastic_format.txt
+file and add the required fields in the my_elastic_format.txt

 file.
-Similarly, you can delete fields that you do not wish to export.
+Similarly, you can delete fields that you do not want to export.

 Note: